Luthey-Schulten-Lab/Minecraft_cell_vis/README.md

 ## Install the requirements

-Recommend to install Anaconda/ Miniconda.
+Recommend to install Anaconda/ Miniconda with all the dependences needed.